GauravKBaruah/04-Network_revival_git/appendix_data/README.md

 ### This appendix folder contains the Rscripts, and data used for producing the figures in the supplementary appendix data.

+# Repository for the paper titled "Reviving collapsed plant-pollinator networks from a single species."
+Authors: Gaurav Baruah, Meike Wittmann
+For Journal: PLOS Biology

 The codes and R scripts are prepared by Gaurav Baruah.